daudix/daudix.one/posts/migration-from-github-to-codeberg.md

 ![](../assets/blog/2023-07-15/Pasted image 20230715225539.png)

-Then copy the resulted token and save it to safe place, as it won't be shown again.
+Then copy the resulted token and save it to a safe place, as it won't be shown again.

-Go to [Woodpecker](https://ci.codeberg.org), navigate to _Repositories_ tab and add new repository (`blog-source`)
+Go to [Woodpecker](https://ci.codeberg.org) and navigate to _Repositories_ tab and add a new repository (`blog-source`)

 ![](../assets/blog/2023-07-15/Pasted image 20230715224850.png)